Index01/RoomBot/README.md

 * `notes` General notes about the room.
 * `guest_notes` Rooms specific to the guest in the room.
 * `sp_ticket_id` The Secret Party ticket ID.
+* `primary` The full name of the primary resident in the room.
 * `secondary` The full name of a secondary person in the room.
 * `guest` A mapping to a guest record.